 Harpsichordist, organist, and conductor Paolo Bordignon has received acclaim for “outstanding," “lively and distinctive" interpretations of early music to “compelling" performances of avant-garde repertoire.

-Paolo is harpsichordist of the New York Philharmonic and performs in 2018-19 with Camerata Pacifica, the Chamber Music Society of Lincoln Center, Santa Fe Chamber Music Festival, St. Paul Chamber Orchestra, All-Star Orchestra, Lincoln Center's Mostly Mozart Festival Orchestra, Orpheus Chamber Orchestra, New Jersey Symphony Orchestra, ECCO - East Coast Chamber Orchestra, the Florida Orchestra, and a Trans-Siberian Arts Festival tour with the Sejong Soloists.
+Paolo is harpsichordist of the New York Philharmonic and performs in 2018-19 with Camerata Pacifica, the Chamber Music Society of Lincoln Center, Santa Fe Chamber Music Festival, Boston Symphony Chamber Players, St. Paul Chamber Orchestra, All-Star Orchestra, Lincoln Center's Mostly Mozart Festival Orchestra, Orpheus Chamber Orchestra, New Jersey Symphony Orchestra, ECCO - East Coast Chamber Orchestra, the Florida Orchestra, and a Trans-Siberian Arts Festival tour with the Sejong Soloists.
 He has appeared with the English Chamber Orchestra, American Symphony Orchestra, the Knights, and the Orchestra of St. Luke’s.

 Paolo has worked with composers such as Elliott Carter (performing Double Concerto for Harpsichord and Piano for his 90th birthday celebration), David Conte, Jean Guillou, Stephen Hartke, Christopher Theophanides, and Melinda Wagner.
 With the Clarion Music Society, he gave the world première of several newly-rediscovered chamber works of Felix Mendelssohn.